Sprat and Winkle Line: Authorisation and opening

 After the parliamentary battle the LSWR came to an agreement with the Manchester directors: the Manchester line would stop at Andover, and the LSWR would build the line from Andover to Southampton.
 The Manchester company would have unrestricted access over the LSWR line.
-On 2 July 1847 the London and South Western Railway obtained powers to build the line, but in fact the financial collapse following the Railway Mania resulted in complete inability to start the construction.
+On 2 July 1847 the London and South Western Railway obtained powers to build the line in the London and South Western Railway (Andover and Southampton Junction Railway) Act 1847 (10 & 11 Vict. c. cxv), but in fact the financial collapse following the Railway Mania resulted in complete inability to start the construction.

 Because of its importance as a port, Southampton continued to be an objective for other lines.
 The continuing decline in the profitability of the canal led to its proprietors forming a proposed Andover Canal Railway company, later changed to the Andover and Redbridge Railway Company.
 This was done with the connivance of the Great Western Railway (GWR) and it was assumed that the line would be broad gauge, and might connect to the GWR at Pewsey.
 A tussle followed between the LSWR and the GWR, but finally the LSWR took possession, and the line would be narrow (standard) gauge.
 On 12 July 1858 the Andover and Redbridge Railway was authorised by Parliament in the Andover and Redbridge Railway Act 1858 (21 & 22 Vict. c. lxxxii).